Peachtree Street (song): Background

 The song was released as an A side Columbia 10" 78 single, Catalog Number 38853, Matrix Number CO-43100-1 and as a 7" 33, 1-669.
 The B side was the re-issued "This Is the Night."
 Neither of the songs charted.

-The subject of the song is a stroll down the street in Atlanta, Georgia of the same name.
+The subject of the song is a stroll down Peachtree Street in Atlanta, Georgia.
 Sinatra originally intended Dinah Shore to sing the duet with him.
 When Shore declined, Clooney was asked.
 The song was recorded on April 8, 1950.

 The song features spoken asides by Sinatra and Clooney.
 Rosemary Clooney asks: "Say, Frank, you wanna take a walk?"
 Frank Sinatra replies: "Sure, sweetie, just pick a street."
 He noted how there were no peach trees on the street.
 She replied that they had to look back at the history of the street: "We'll have to go back a few years."
 In one of the asides, he noted that Clooney's real birthplace was Maysville, Kentucky.
 The song makes reference to an eventual marriage in the city of Atlanta.
 At the end, Sinatra asks whether she wants to carry him or call a cab.
 She whistles for a taxi.